janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-4.md

 > Implement a function to check if a binary tree is balanced.
 For the purposes of this question, a balanced tree is defined to be a tree such that the heights of the two subtrees of any node never differs by more than one.

 Algorithm:
-- A tree's height is a  defined recursively the max height of its children and the height a node is the the height of a parent's + 1
+- A tree's height is defined recursively as the max height of its children and the height of a node is the the height of a parent's + 1

 ```
 checkBalanced(root) {